 The Internal Revenue Service maintains a searchable "Directory of Federal Tax Return Preparers with Credentials and Select Qualifications."
 This is intended to help taxpayers with their decision making by providing a listing of preparers in their area who have a track record of filing successful tax returns.

 Reporting Your Preparer

-If you have evidence that your tax preparer may have been involved in fraud, then you should complete IRS form 3949-A and mail it to the IRS.
+If you have evidence that your tax preparer may have been involved in fraud, then you should complete IRS Form 14157 and mail it to the IRS.
 On the form, list as much information about your preparer as you know, such as the preparer’s name, address and phone number.
-Also include a detailed account of the fraud you observed.
+Also, include a detailed account of the fraud you observed.

 - IRS: The Office of Professional Responsibility (OPR) At-A-Glance

 - IRS: Need Someone To Prepare Your Tax Return?

 - IRS: How Do You Report Suspected Tax Fraud Activity?

 - Internal Revenue Service.
 "Filing Season Statistics for Week Ending November 22, 2019."
 Accessed Jan.
 12, 2020.

 - National Society of Accountants.
 "NSA Survey Reveals Fee and Expense Data For Tax Accounting Firms in 2016 and 2017 Projections."
 Accessed Jan.
 12, 2020.

 - Internal Revenue Service.
 "2018 Instructions for Schedule E (Form 1040) (2018)."
 Accessed Jan.
 12, 2020.